rillonline/writing/kearsarge/kearsarge.md

 haven into the Coalition.
 I have good documentation on that.
 What is not clear at all is whether the Bender family is involved.
 I rather think they are.
-Why else would a younger lord of the realm marry one of their daughters???""
+Why else would a younger lord of the realm marry one of their daughters?"

-"Ass an alliance" I suggested.
+"An alliance" I suggested.

 "What would be in it for the Benders?"

 "Access?"?"

-""To what?"
+"To what?"

 "A piece of the action, suppliers, buyers, routes, corrupt officials?"

 "possibly.
 I think it is more likely that the Yorks learned something about the Benders they could use as leverage."

-""Blackmail then??"
+"Blackmail then??"

 "Precisely."

-Two things came to mind which Emily Dickinson told me.
+Three things came to mind which Emily Dickinson told me.

 1. He owed someone big time so he had to come back to Hypatia to execute the assassination contract.